lillallol/temp/README.md

     * there this issue with contextual typing in declarative tree  with `tag<string[] | string>` https://www.typescriptlang.org/docs/handbook/type-inference.html#contextual-typing
     * function bug compared to arrow when implementation has less parameters
+    * the type inference for `observable({prop : true})` works differently for `.ts` and `.js`, at the latter the type is `{prop : true}`, while at the former it is `{prop : boolean}`.
+    * https://github.com/microsoft/TypeScript/issues/49039 Irregular behavior of generic non arrow function that is typed via JSDoc import. (both wrong type parameter restriction and also the optional parameter)
+    * https://github.com/microsoft/TypeScript/issues/49115 JSDoc tag and import autocompletion for concretions

 # Reducing super sets to complements.